Analyze GSS Data on Crime

 The variables I intend to use are two independent variables and 2 dependent variables.
 The independent variables are “Emotional abuse (lifetime) by ex-spouse/ex-partner and “Respondent has received physical abuse (during the past 5 years) by ex-spouse/ex-partner”.
 These will be coded as EPQ1 and DRPQ1 respectively.
 They are categorical variables, so respondents will fit only into one category of response; Yes, no, don’t know, not asked, not stated.
 However, for this analysis, only those who answered yes or no will be considered.
 There are two dependent variables that will be used: “In general, would you say your mental health is” and “thinking of the amount of stress in your life, would you say that most days are”.
 These variables are ordinal variables with 5 categories for mental health – excellent, very good, good, fair, poor – and 5 categories for stress also: not at all stressful, not very stressful, a bit stressful, quite a bit stressful, and extremely stressful.

-The dependent variables are ordinal variables that do not have the central tendency and have no normal distribution.
+The dependent variables are ordinal variables that do not have a central tendency and have no normal distribution.
 The values of ordinal have no midpoint but are evenly distributed which defeats the assumption required for an Independent t-test which would have been appropriate for a continuous, normally distributed dependent variable.
 Consequently, we will use the Mann-Whitney U test which is the non-parametric equivalent to the independent t-test.
 The Mann-Whitney U test is appropriate for the ordinal dependent variable, categorical independent variable with two groups, and independence of observations which these data meets.

 For the data analysis, mental health is coded such that excellent has the lowest value while poor have the highest value.
 Similar to stress, not at all stressful has the lowest value while extremely stressful has the highest value.
 I will recode both dependent variables such that for mental health, excellent has the highest value while poor has the lowest value while for stress, not at all stressful has the highest value while extremely stressful have the lowest value.
 Missing values will be identified by frequency table and excluded list-wise.
 List-wise deletion means if one of the variables has a missing value on observation, the whole data for such respondents will be removed from the analysis.